m5c/safesockets/README.md

 ### A little more & motivation ###

 * Java Sockets are a great tool.
-But though the undelying TCP Protocol supports it, timeouts (e.g. as a consequence of router crashes) are not handled out of the box.
-The usual way of dealing with this, is by sending test probes periodicaly over your established connections and then detect transmission delays / breakdowns.
+But though the undelying TCP Protocol supports it, timeouts (e.g. as a consequence of router crashes) are not configurable out of the box.
+* This is usualy dealt with by adding extra functionality to the applicatino layer.
+That is to say code sending test probes and ACKs repeatedly over established connections.
+This way you can detect connectivity issuas in (almost) real time.
 * However in most cases this is not something you are keen on implementing when developping an application.
-Good news is, you can use this library to do exactly missing part for you while focusing on the remaining code.
+Good news is, you can use this library to do exactly that missing part for you, while focusing on the actual application code.

 ## Features ##